Managing Risk and Liability in Parks, Playgrounds, and Open Spaces in Municipalities

 This course provides staff and management with a comprehensive overview of how and why municipalities are sued for accidents or injuries on public property, with real life case examples.
 The interplay between legal and political imperatives is explained in A straight-forward manner.
 The importance of record keeping and clear objectives is emphasized.

-- Common law & statutory duties
+- Common law and statutory duties

 - The municipality as occupier